 3720 Stephen M. White Dr.

 Right in our home town is a world class museum that wants you to bring your kids so much that they created a fabulous program: with a free LACMA NexGen membership, kids get in free and they can each bring an adult with them.
-Pretty amazing deal, especially when you realize that at LACMA there are art exhibits that appeal to kids (mummies and rad modern art sculptures: art in an elevator, a giant suspended rock and of course, every kids favorite, Metropolis II), there is also a painting studio in the Boone Gallery, and story times and tours several times a week.
-Did we mention that the tar pits are literally the museum’s back yard?
-Bring a change of play clothes and you can let them poke and play in the patches of tar that bubble up.
-If you can’t find street parking (it’s tough on weekends) you can always park in the underground lot and take a ride up on the glass elevator—just like in Charlie and the Chocolate Factory.
+Pretty amazing deal, especially when you realize that at LACMA there are art exhibits that appeal to kids like rad modern art sculptures, a giant suspended rock and of course, every kid (and grown-up kids’) favorite, Metropolis II.
+There is also a painting studio in the Boone Gallery where your inspired little artists can create watercolor masterpieces and listen to story time.

 5900 Wilshire Blvd.